daidtech/be_funny_videos/README.md

 - **Register**: Fill in your email and password in the header and then click 'Register'.
 - **Login**: Fill in your email and password in the header and then click 'Login'.
 - **Share YouTube video**: Click 'Share a movie' to navigate to the share video page, fill in the video link, title, and description, and click 'Share' to share the video.
 A notification will pop up for all other users.
+- **Realtime notification** when a new video is shared.
+Make sure you log in to view the notification.
 - **View list of videos**: Click the home icon in the header to access the home page and view the list of videos.
 Reload the page if you don't see the video.
-Contact the admin or send me a offer to fix the issue :)).
+Contact the admin or send me an offer to fix the issue.

+Due to time constraints and issues when initializing the repository and deployment, I initially planned to add React to Rails but faced many issues with Webpack and version conflicts.
+After a few hours, I decided to move to React to speed up the coding and setup time.
+Additionally, Next.js provides good support for deploying to Vercel, which I hope is not a problem.

+Regarding testing with RSpec, I am not very familiar with it yet, so all tests are simple for now.
+However, I believe that after a few weeks, I will become proficient with it.

+Thank you for your time.

 ## Troubleshooting